DarrelNugget/Assignment-Architectural-Decisions/1-support-offline.md

   * As asked for with the company goal of achieving offline mode to help provide an easier shopping experience, with areas with little to no internet
   * With the offline browsing active, it will help raise customer satisfaction and positivity
   * And once an internet connection is secure it will sync with the app and make sure it is up to date
+  * opposed to having a lite version, using local servers and other methods would prove to be more efficient and less time consuming than creating a whole new version all together

 **Consequences**: